 “You are one single keystroke away from your life being destroyed”—Sue Scheff

-In SHAME NATION, leading internet safety expert and author Sue Scheff will document how cyber-shaming has become the national pastime—and what we can do about it.
+In SHAME NATION, leading internet safety expert and author Sue Scheff documents how cyber-shaming has become the national pastime—and what we can do about it.
 Whether from trolling, revenge porn, sexting scandals, email hacks, or cyber-lynchings, it is clear we are all vulnerable to digital disaster.

 - 66% of American adults have witnessed online harassment, and 67% of young Americans say they have been victims themselves — Pew Research Center